andreatramacere/jetset/doc/install.rst

 ============

 .. important::
     Starting from version 1.1.0, python 2 is not supported anymore.
-Python >=3.7 is suggested, older python 3 versions (<3.7)  should work.
+Python >=3.9 is suggested.

 Windows prerequisites